gurrenm3/BTD-Mod-Helper/BloonsTD6 Mod Helper/LATEST.md

-- Fixed a patch for BTD6 v42.1
+- Fixed a bug preventing modded heroes from reaching level 20